 [Update Nov 2014: If your Mac has OS X 10.7 or newer installed then Apple didn’t give you an OS X install disc with your Mac.
-Instead, you can startup your Mac from its Recovery Partition and then use its copy of Disk Utility to secure erase your hard drive.
-I describe how to do in a Tech Tip titled, Use The Recovery Partition to Securely Erase Your Mac’s Hard Drive.
-However, if your Mac has an solid state drive (SSD) then use the information listed in the paragraph above.
+Instead, you can startup your Mac from its Recovery Partition and then use its copy of Disk Utility to securely erase your hard.
+Click one of the links below to follow the appropriate instructions for the type of hard drive that you have.
+If you’re not sure which type of hard drive you have, then you most likely have a mechanical, spinning, hard drive.

 You’ll need either the Mac OS X install disk that came with your Mac or another OS X install disk that’ll boot your Mac, such as a retail copy of the Mac OS X 10.5 or 10.6 install disk.

 I recommend securely erasing a hard drive before you recycle it or give it away.
 The instructions below include the option to re-install Mac OS X onto the hard drive at the end of the process.